 He also liked weighing and figuring out how much it would cost to buy some fruits and vegetables and peeking inside of different safety deposit boxes to see what kinds of things people value and want to keep safe.

 The Money on the Move pinball game entertained everyone (although I’m not sure that much was learned about actually saving money).
 And who wouldn’t enjoy sending money through pneumatic tubes like those at bank drive-up windows?
 My boys did so for a good twenty minutes.

-A bit ironic that his favorite thing to do at the children’s museum was make play of the most mundane of grownup activities, but that just goes to show that I absolutely don’t know everything.
+Anyway, back to the real life game Tommy was playing.
+I found it a bit ironic that his favorite thing to do at the children’s museum was to play a game that made the most mundane of grownup activities seem fun, but that just goes to show that I absolutely don’t know everything.
 Let’s just keep that a secret between me and you OK?

 The Delaware Children’s Museum is worth a trip or a stop if you’re driving through Delaware on I-95 (just don’t take the 495 bypass around Wilmington and you’ll see it from the highway).
 The museum is open every day except Thanksgiving, Christmas, and New Year’s Day from 9 until 4:30.